ShadowMomo/Smomo-RGSS-Scripts/README.md

 ------------------

-RGSS, which means Ruby Game Scripting System, is usually used in RPG Maker Softwares.
+RGSS, which means Ruby Game Scripting System(ruby based), is usually used in EnterBrain RPG Maker.

-Most of the files here are RGSS3 scripts.
+Most of the files here are RGSS3 scripts, suitable for EnterBrain RPG Maker VX Ace.